silverailscolo/ramses_rf/README.md

  - (Heat) **evohome**, **Sundial**, **Hometronic**, **Chronotherm**
  - (HVAC) **Itho**, **Orcon**, **Nuaire**, **Vasco**, **ClimaRad**

-It requires a USB-to-RF device, either a Honeywell HGI80 (somewhat rare, expensive) or something running the [evofw3](https://github.com/ghoti57/evofw3) firmware, such as the one from [here](https://indalo-tech.onlineweb.shop/) or your own ESP32-S3-WROOM-1 N16R8 with a CC1100 transponder.
+It requires a USB-to-RF device, either a Honeywell HGI80 (somewhat rare, expensive) or a USB/MQTT dongle running the [ramses_esp](https://github.com/IndaloTech/ramses_esp) or [evofw3](https://github.com/ghoti57/evofw3) firmware, such as the one from [here](https://indalo-tech.onlineweb.shop/) or your own ESP32-S3-WROOM-1 N16R8 with a CC1100 transponder.

 It does four things:
  - decodes RAMSES II-compatible packets and converts them into useful JSON
  - builds a picture (schema, config & state) of evohome-compatible CH/DHW systems - either passively (by eavesdropping), or actively (probing)
- - allows you to send commands to CH/DHW and HVAC systems, or monitor for state changes
+ - allows you to send commands to CH/DHW and HVAC systems, or monitor them for state changes
- - allows you to emulate some hardware devices
+ - allows you to emulate some hardware devices (remotes)

 > [!WARNING]
 > This library is not affiliated with Honeywell, Airios nor any final manufacturer.
 The developers take no responsibility for anything that may happen to your devices because of this library.